bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 -------

-The metaGGA builds upon the GGA methods by assuming the functional also depends on then non-interacting kinetic energy density, in addition to the electron density and it gradient.
+The metaGGA builds upon the GGA methods by assuming the functional also depends on then non-interacting kinetic energy density, in addition to the electron density and its gradient.
 To use metaGGA methods in CP2K the libxc library is used, and therefore your version of CP2K needs to be built with this library enabled.
 An example of the XC section for using the metaGGA is shown below (here the oTPSS-D functional has